damarindra/Proformer-Documentation/source/character/controller_motor/setup_menu.rst

 - Raw Horizontal -> raw horizontal is between 0 - 1.
 - Raw Vertical -> raw vertical is between 0 - 1.

 Confuse?
-Position in this part is mean position relative to Level Bounds.
+Position in this part is means position relative to Level Bounds.
 Please read Level Bounds sections.

 Simple Explaination is, Level Bounds has an array of Level Path.
-If raw horizontal is 0, that means your horizontal position is equal to LevelPath.from. and if raw horizontal is 1, tahat means your horizontal position is equal to LevelPath.to. same as vertical, if 0, then your vertical position is equal with LevelBounds.bottom, and otherwise.
+If raw horizontal is 0, that means your horizontal position is equal to LevelPath.from. and if raw horizontal is 1, that means your horizontal position is equal to LevelPath.to. same as vertical, if 0, then your vertical position is equal with LevelBounds.bottom, and otherwise.

 **Controller**